trevor mcclaughlin – Australia | LinkedIn

 The inimitable writer, Evelyn Conlon, published Not the Same Sky (Wakefield Press) about the orphan girls which was launched in 2013 at the International Famine gathering in Sydney.
 In May 2015 it had another very successful ‘launch’ in both Dublin and London.

 Other outstanding events celebrating the young women include the re-enactment of the arrival of the Thomas Arbuthnot orphans at Hyde Park Barracks by Richard Reid, Cheryl Mongan and the Yass Historical Society in 1996.
 That same year Richard and Cheryl published their ground-breaking ‘a decent set of girls…’ The Irish Famine orphans of the Thomas Arbuthnot.
 Richard’s book, “Farewell my Children” (2011) puts the story in a larger context.
 In 2015, Kay Caball’s Kerry Girls and Barbara Barclay’s website www.mayoorphangirls.weebly.com are showing the way forward for local studies which i would argue is a good to go.

-Gary Crockett of Sydney Living Museums curated a long running, highly successful exhibition at Hyde Park Barracks; see http://sydneylivingmuseums.com.au/stories/irish-orphan-girls-hyde-park-barracks .
+But back to events, Gary Crockett of Sydney Living Museums curated a long running, highly successful exhibition at Hyde Park Barracks; see http://sydneylivingmuseums.com.au/stories/irish-orphan-girls-hyde-park-barracks .

 Another exhibition opened in 2014 at the same place, curated by Fiona Starr, on “Emigrant women at Hyde Park Barracks”; it displayed one of the boxes which an orphan brought with her from Ireland over 160 years ago.